Entrepreneurship at WHU –

 WHU Founders' Conference

-The IdeaLab! - WHU Founders' Conference is one of the leading conferences for startups and entrepreneurship in Europe and is organized entirely by students of WHU.
-It impresses with exciting workshops, inspiring speakers, motivated participants, industry-leading sponsors and unique networking opportunities.
+The IdeaLab! - WHU Founders' Conference is one of the leading conferences for startups and entrepreneurship in Europe and is organized entirely by WHU students.
+It impresses with exciting workshops, inspiring speakers, motivated participants, industry-leading sponsors, and unique networking opportunities.

 SensAbility